EOEPCA/system-architecture/docs/reference-architecture/accounting-billing-BB.md

 - **Messaging System** - async persistent messaging (Pulsar, Kafka, etc.)
 - **Database** - stores billing events, products and prices

 **Billing Events**: capture how much of a product a workspace consumed during a time window (usually 5 minutes/1 hour/1 day).
 Each event gets a UUID and duplicates are ignored.
-Collectors generate these UUIDs from the time period + workspace + product, which prevents duplication.
+Collectors generate these UUIDs from the time period + workspace + product.

 **Resource Consumption Rate Samples**: are point-in-time snapshots of consumption rate.
 The Ingester converts these into Billing Events using linear interpolation to hourly boundaries - but this only happens for storage metrics.
 Everything else goes straight to exact Billing Events via Collectors.